Oliver Barnett is an English photographic artist living in Cape Town, South Africa.

 As the eye and technique become more integrated, a microcosm has emerged, into which we are invited to take a closer look at familiar and unusual aspects of the landscape.
 This work sets out to encounter abstract natural structures that stimulate an extra-sensory response, whilst allowing room for any free floating elements that may embellish the viewing experience.

 The reflective technique emerged as a way of playing with my own bilateral perception of a scene, initially in forest settings.
 The representation of trees as symbolic, temple-like structures creates for me a window into a coherent, re-synchronized operating system that appeared to have become distracted by the demands of modern life.
-Through experimentation with depth of field and other relevant photographic techniques, I attempt to fuse bilateral symmetry, which humans instinctively recognize as a primal archetype, with other planes of symmetry such as radial and rotational, which are more prevalent in the natural world of plants and other organic structures.
+Through experimentation with depth of field and other relevant photographic techniques, I attempt to fuse bilateral symmetry, which humans instinctively recognize, with other planes of symmetry such as radial and rotational, which are more prevalent in the natural world of plants and other organic structures.

 Polymorphic - Ebony - Cape Town March/April 2016